mortazavilab/cerberus/docs/html/_sources/tutorials.rst.txt

 .. image:: gene_triplets.png
    :width: 400

-After you've generated your final cerberus annotation h5 file for as many transcriptomes as you wish with ``cerberus annotate_transcriptome``, you can now start to calculate **gene triplets** as a metric of measuring transcriptional diversity.
+After you've generated your final Cerberus annotation h5 file for as many transcriptomes as you wish with ``cerberus annotate_transcriptome``, you can now start to calculate **gene triplets** as a metric of measuring transcriptional diversity.
 There are a few different ways of doing this.

-Calculating gene triplets from cerberus sources
+Calculating gene triplets from Cerberus sources
 ------------------------------------------------
 .. _source_triplets: